 - You can use store-bought garlic and ginger paste, but keep an eye on the ingredients for added sugars if on a low-carb diet.

-I like to serve these fried chicken hearts with ugali, polenta, pap, cauliflower mashed potatoes, cauliflower rice, or some kachumbari salad.
-It also pairs up well with regular rice.
+I like to serve these fried chicken hearts with ugali, polenta, pap, or some kachumbari salad (tomato and onion salad).
+Rice, mashed potatoes with gravy, and oven-roasted vegetables are other ways you can serve them.

-This recipe has been improved and updated with recipe step photos.
+This recipe has been improved and updated in December 2023, to a more simplified and reader-friendly version.

 📖 Recipe